opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/04_getting_involved/sharing_embedding_data_visualizations.rst

 .. image:: images/share.png
    :alt: Share tab

-Click |icon-copypaste| to copy the URL.
+Click on the copy button |icon-copypaste| to copy the URL.

 Embedding a data visualization